 The best plants to protect your shore – A Case Study By Jeff Forester On June 19, 2012 it began to rain in northern Minnesota.
 It poured actually.
 Over ten inches fell on ground that was already saturated from rainfalls the week before.
 The damage was incredible, with over 250 families displaced, zoo animals drowned,… Read more »

-Connecting with new shoreline owners as they are starting to make decisions about how to develop their lots is critical to protecting water quality.
-Including Lake Steward in the Land Use Permit Application is a huge step in accomplishing this.
-This is the first time that any Local Government Unit has included specific shoreline management… Read more »
+City of East Gull Lake Takes Big Steps to Protect Water Quality in Permitting Process Connecting with new shoreline owners as they are starting to make decisions about how to develop their lots is critical to protecting water quality.
+Including Lake Steward in the Land Use Permit Application, as the City of East Gull Lake… Read more »

 Lake Steward Launches on Gull Lake